-Complete this form to propose a future Regional Event you could lead
+Interested in leading a NANPA Regional Event?
+Complete this form to propose a Regional Event that you’d like to lead.

 Member-hosted Events, Workshops, & Tours